janusvm/aau-csor-db/README.md

 1. Make sure your postgres server is running and that you can connect to it in pgAdmin
 1. Bring your laptop to the lectures

-For a quick guide to installing and setting up PostgreSQL Server and pgAdmin 4, see the _Installation guide_ under Resources.
+For a quick guide to installing and setting up PostgreSQL Server and pgAdmin 4, see the [installation and setup guide](resources/installation).

 If you have problems, please contact me at <janus@math.aau.dk>.